-When it came to Halloween spending, each successive year seems to break more records.
+When it comes to Halloween spending, each year seems to break more records.
 In 2019, the National Retail Federation expected the 172 million people who celebrate Halloween to spend a whopping $86.79 per person, mostly on costumes and candy.
 That money adds up to a staggering $8.8 billion across the nation.

 While you’re searching Pinterest and Buzzfeed for costume inspiration, don’t forget about what your Halloween budget is supporting.
 Making the holiday more sustainable for you and the Earth could mean joining ten percent of Halloween shoppers at thrift stores, or hitting up local businesses like seven percent of shoppers.
 Here are a few more ideas to make your Halloween more green.

 Swap Out Your Halloween Costumes